openblockchains/austrian-blockchain-whitepapers/README.md

 by Conda, Donau-City-Straße 6, 1220 Vienna, Austria

-_A fuel for building the modern financing infrastructure based on trust and commitment_
+_A fuel for building the modern financing infrastructure on the blockchain based on trust and commitment_

-Scam Alert: Medium

-**Update 2020 - (3 Years Later)** Return on Investment (ROI) in 2020:  **Gone / Exit Scam?
+Scam Alert: Medium - **Update 2020 - (3 Years Later)** Return on Investment (ROI) in 2020:  **Gone / Exit Scam?
 Thanks, for the Free Money!**,  "Traded" Anywhere?
 No Historic Price Data Found (†)

 (†) If you have news on the scam or historic price data, please let us know.

+- Token: CRWD (or CRWT?)
-Token: Ethereum #20
+- Type: Ethereum #20 / Utility
+- PreICO Price: CRWT = 1 EUR
+- Price: CRWT = 1 EUR

 ![](i/tweet-conda-austria-bounty.png)